 Despite the wonderful countryside setting, Sligo isn’t quite so remote from society as the views from the track may suggest.
 Lying only around 1km to the north of the course is the town of Sligo itself.
 Given that proximity, the town famously so beloved by WB Yeats, rates as the most convenient base of operations for racegoers looking to stay in the area.

 With a population of around 20,000, this coastal settlement is the largest town in County Sligo, and possesses plenty to keep visitors entertained.
 History buffs will likely wish to pay a visit to the town’s ancient Abbey ruins and cathedral, whilst a range of bars including the Swagman Bar, Shoot the Crows and the Snug Bar cater to those fancying a post-race tipple.
-Accommodation in the area includes the competitively priced Lough Gill Lodge and Old Fort, with the Glasshouse and the Sligo Park Hotel & Leisure Centre offering a more luxurious stay.
+Accommodation in the area includes budget options to the more luxurious with hotels in the centre taking approximately 5-10 minutes by car to Sligo Racecourse or under 30-minutes walking.

 Or Bunk in Ballyshannon

 Those looking to stay in this quaint town will have the choice of only a handful of accommodation options, but much like the pubs in the area, each of these possesses plenty of charm.
-Dorrian’s Imperial offers the most traditional hotel experience, but for something a little different why not try Cookie’s Cottage or Assaroe Falls.
+Whilst there is really only one hotel option, there are a few other smaller more independent B&Bs in town.

 About the Racecourse